 - Virginia is part of the National Association of State Directors of Teacher Education and Certification (NASDTEC) Interstate Agreement, which facilitates the mobility of educators among the nearly four dozen other states who have signed reciprocity agreements with Virginia.

 - Completion of the M.A.T. program means higher salary potential in most school districts throughout the country.

 Secondary Education (6-12)

-In order to gain endorsement in the licensure areas below, prospective secondary teachers must major in the associated discipline and complete the required education courses for secondary licensure.
+In order to gain endorsement in the licensure areas below, prospective secondary teachers must major in the associated discipline (see below) and Loading….